Curiosity (EP): Singles

+"Curiosity" was released as the second single on May 1, 2012.
+On March 26, Jepsen visited WBBM-FM's Morning Show and performed the two singles.
+In the last week of January 2013, she filmed an acoustic performance of the song in Tokyo exclusively for Billboard.

 Critical reception

-Curiosity received critical acclaim from contemporary critics.
-Bill Lamb of About.com began his review stating that it is always interesting to have new artists making music both familiar and fresh.
-He went to describe the six "electronic pop songs strong, almost too short to be satisfying but immensely repeatable."
-Lamb also added that Jepsen's "style is summery and bright without the emotional bogging down of [Demi] Lovato or the flat out drudgery of Jessie J" Allmusic critic Jon O'Brien stated that, when compared to Jepsen's previous effort Tug of War (2008), the EP "unexpectedly abandons her previous singer/songwriter approach in favor of an unashamed bubblegum sound which harks back to the early 2000s pop princess glory days of Britney, Christina, Jessica, and Mandy."
-Fiona Eadie of Cadence Canada described the musical style of the album as "pop.
-But not in the annoying, auto-tune, and talentless way.
+Bill Lamb of About.com began his review stating that Curiosity is always interesting to have new artists making music both familiar and fresh.
+He went to describe the six "electronic pop songs strong, almost too short to be satisfying but immensely repeatable".
+Lamb also added that Jepsen's "style is summery and bright without the emotional bogging down of [Demi] Lovato or the flat out drudgery of Jessie J." Allmusic critic Jon O'Brien stated that, when compared to Jepsen's previous effort, Tug of War (2008), the EP "unexpectedly abandons her previous singer/songwriter approach in favor of an unashamed bubblegum sound which harks back to the early 2000s pop princess glory days of Britney, Christina, Jessica, and Mandy."

+Fiona Eadie of Cadence Canada described the musical style of the EP as "pop", describing it as "not in the annoying, auto-tune, and talentless way.
 Her perfectly pitched voice makes it clear that this girl has real talent."
 Eadie summarized her review saying that Curiosity "is filled with music that dances.
 And it is your choice to listen to it with or without a hairbrush (a.k.a. microphone) in front of your bedroom mirror.
 Overall a great EP.
 I can't wait to put the top down and blast her tunes all summer."
 Jen Appel of idobi Radio commented that, overall, Curiosity is the kind of extended play that brings attention from the teenage public due to its mainstream songs, and added, "if you are looking for fun, lovable songs to make you smile, this is your go-to mix."
 Appel only criticized the lyrical content, noting that it is "very childish but seem to work with the music nonetheless."